 Our Top Tips

 - Know your audience – Is your product likely to be bought by the type of person that owns a VR headset?
 Perhaps they’re a younger audience with a social media presence, in which case a 360 experience could be the best route to take.

 - Resources – Consider the medium wisely.
-For those time strapped among us, VR could zap more of your resources.
-As well as being less budget friendly, the development time of any VR experience is likely to be longer than that of a 360 video.
-Consider your budget and turn around period when deciding which tech is right for you campaign.
+For the time-strapped among us, VR could zap more of your resources.
+As well as being less budget-friendly, the development time of any VR experience is likely to be longer than that of a 360 video.
+Consider your budget and turnaround period when deciding which tech is right for your campaign.